[img src=http://usoofillinois.org/wp-content/flagallery/uso-history/thumbs/thumbs_nancy-sinatra-with-troops.jpg]40Nancy Sinatra With The Troops

 The USO continued to develop its presence in Illinois, dedicated to a mission of how best to ‘serve those who serve.’
 In August of 1985, the USO facility at Naval Station Great Lakes held it’s grand opening in Building 27.
 Following the opening in Great Lakes, the Woman’s Board of the USO of Illinois is absorbed into the parent, USO of Illinois Board of Directors.

 During the months of September 1990 through May 1991, USO’s across the world once more provided invaluable support to the brave men and women deployed to the Middle East in support of the Gulf War.
-A new USO facility was established on August 21, 1991 at Midway Airport to support military and military families travelling through Chicago’s second airport.
+A new USO facility was established on August 21, 1991, at Midway Airport to support military and military families traveling through Chicago’s second airport.

 In September of 2001, once again, USO’s across the nation and throughout the world answer the call to serve our warriors in support of Operation Enduring Freedom.
 Recognizing the benefit a USO could provide at Illinois’ top tourist destination, the USO of Illinois opened a new site in Chicago’s historic Navy Pier on June 14, 2002.